 Cold

-Baby parrots must be housed in temperatures between 65 and 85 degrees Fahrenheit.
-The baby parrot will shiver to generate heat if the room is too cold.
+Baby parrots must be housed in rooms between 65 and 85 degrees Fahrenheit.
+If the room is too cold, the baby parrot will shiver to generate heat.

 A parrot shakes after having a bath.
 A parrot’s muscles contract involuntarily to generate heat and keep it warm.
 As soon as the parrot is warm, it’ll stop shivering.